istio/istio.io/content/docs/examples/intelligent-routing/index.md

 security and policy enforcement, etc., in a consistent way across the services, for the application as a whole.

-In this guide, we will use the [Bookinfo sample application](/docs/guides/bookinfo/) to show how operators can dynamically configure request routing and fault injection for a running application.
+In this example, we will use the [Bookinfo sample application](/docs/examples/bookinfo/) to show how operators can dynamically configure request routing and fault injection for a running application.